Accidental Exposures to Fentanyl Patches Continue to Be Deadly to Children

 - stiff muscles

-Because overdoses can happen anywhere, naloxone is designed to be used by anyone, even a bystander.
+FDA-approved naloxone products, including nasal sprays and injections, are important tools to reverse overdose in both health care and community settings.
 You can give naloxone to people of all ages, from infants to elderly adults.
 Even if you use naloxone, you still need to call 911 and seek emergency medical help right away.

 Have Naloxone and Learn How to Use It

-Fentanyl, like all opioids, should be stored securely.
-If you have naloxone, tell your family about it, and keep naloxone in a place where family, friends, and close contacts can easily get it in an emergency.
-If you have naloxone, advise family and friends on how to administer it in the event of an accidental exposure or overdose.
+If you have naloxone, tell your family about it.
+Keep naloxone where family, friends and close contacts can easily get it in an emergency.
+Advise them how to administer naloxone in case of an opioid overdose.

-If you have a question about the fentanyl patch, talk to your health care provider or pharmacist.
+If you have questions about the fentanyl patch, talk to your health care professional or pharmacist.
 Also, the FDA’s Division of Drug Information (DDI) will answer almost any drug question.
 DDI pharmacists are available by email, firstname.lastname@example.org, and by phone, 1-855-543-DRUG (3784) and 301-796-3400.

-Health care professionals and patients are encouraged to report cases of accidental exposure to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program:
+Health care professionals and patients should report cases of accidental exposure of fentanyl patches or other medications to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program: